slsp8752/DMNS-photogrammetry/Readme.md

 ##### About the Project
 ###### Context
 This project was created as a part of CU-Boulder's Grand Challenge, a collaborative effort among educators, students, employees and the general public.
-The goal is to explore, understand, and influence how space-based science and technologies impact our daily lives, institutions and society.
+The goal of the Grand Challenge is to explore, understand, and influence how space-based science and technologies impact our daily lives, institutions and society.
 The Grand Challenge Event, where the project was presented, was hosted at the Denver Museum of Nature and Science.

 ###### Purpose
 The purpose of the scripts is to allow for several users to take sets of pictures (one person at a time,) organize them by email address, and construct/distribute personalized 3D models using Agisoft PhotoScan.
 The scripts are not linked in any concrete manner, so using each portion of the system for other purposes would be relatively simple.